 Wally Wise Guy

 Wally Wise Guy is a LEPC creation.
-Wally is a helpful turtle mascot that teaches children how to respond to a chemical emergency.
+Wally is a helpful turtle mascot that teaches children how to shelter in place when responding to a chemical emergency.
 Why a turtle?
 Because turtles are great at sheltering in place which is what you should do in a chemical emergency!